 state park acquisitions by the Oregon Legislative Assembly.
 New: the appraisal is in, and set the value at $1.8 million.

 Because of its beauty, natural features, and location, the property has been of interest to the state park system for decades.
 The property will be kept in a natural state, focusing on trail recreation and natural resource improvement projects.
 It isn't open yet; we need to figure out parking and trail use so the area can serve visitors and protect the resource while being a good neighbor to the nearby Tierra del Mar community.Next steps

-DocumentsBackground on public interest in the Beltz propertyA map of state parks in the areaA map of Beltz and the Sand Lake estuaryApril 2014 commission meeting materialsJune 2014 commission meeting materialsProperty background files and photos from local resident Lynda SteinerPublic meeting presentation from June 2014Public comments from the June 16 and 21, 2014 meetings in Pacific City and Tierra del MarPublic comments by email through June 23Comment?Send us an email
+DocumentsBackground on public interest in the Beltz propertyA map of state parks in the areaA map of Beltz and the Sand Lake estuaryApril 2014 commission meeting materialsJune 2014 commission meeting materialsProperty background files and photos from local resident Lynda SteinerPublic meeting presentation from June 2014Public comments from the June 16 and 21, 2014 meetings in Pacific City and Tierra del MarPublic comments by email through June 23Statesman Journal article on purchaseComment?Send us an email

-- Negotiate purchase price with Ecotrust, not to exceed $1.8 million.
+- Negotiate purchase with Ecotrust for $1.8 million.